 The project site is an agricultural area.
 Invertebrates were found within ruderal vegetation adjacent to site.
 Invertebrates would be expected in actively growing agricultural crops.
+When surveyed this area was wheat stubble and not actively growing.

 3.3.2 Amphibians